Weddings within the parish of St Anthony's

 Please share these guidelines with your photographer and/or videographer prior to the day of your wedding.

-If you have a priest or clergyman that you would like to be a part of your ceremony, please make arrangements with the parish priest with regarding this request.
+If you have a priest or deacon that you would like to be a part of your ceremony, please make arrangements with the parish priest with regarding this request.
 Also, please take note of the following information:

 Please clarify with our priests whether the visiting clergy will be doing your preparation work or if you will be doing the work through one of our parishes.
 This includes all paperwork, Baptismal certificates, Freedom to marry forms, and completion of a course of marriage preparation comparable to the requirements of the Diocese of St Petersburg.
 If you are unsure of any of the requirements, please contact the marriage ministries office for more details. email@example.com